 I am a DTS grad, and some people have what I consider unfair or inaccurate views about DTS.
 My experience was that DTS taught me to think for myself, and while a dispensational, pre-trib, premillenial view was taught, other views were presented too.
 I did not feel like I was indoctrinated.
 For example, for my ecclesiology class we had to read a book on the church by a covenant theologian.
 The prof said that he wanted us to get a fair and accurate view from someone who actually holds to covenant theology.
 For several of my theology classes, we had to read the counterpoint books from Zondervan – so that we would be exposed to the various viewpoints out there.
 I also found that a hopeful (rather than pessimistic) dispensational view was presented – Not an escapist one and we were encouraged to be concerned for the environment and social issues.
 I even read a book by Ron Sider for a class!

 Dispensationalism, like other theological systems, has grown and developed over time and some unfairly fail to acknowledge this.
-So many examples could be given.
+Many examples could be given.
 I was recently reading a book by Michael Horton (a reformed and covenant theologian) and he kept referring to “leading dispensationalist Lewis Sperry Chafer” as he critiqued dispensationalism.
 Huh?
 I usually think of the word “leading” as referring to someone current or recent.
 Chafer was born in 1871 and died in 1952.
-It seems that Horton should have interacted with current dispensationalists, and this would have been more fair and balanced.
+It seems that Horton should have interacted with current dispensationalists, and this would have been fair and balanced.

 In a message given at DTS a few years ago, a DTS leader spoke of God’s land policy in Israel.
 A brief synopsis: While God has promised the land to Israel, that doesn’t solve the issue in the Middle East.
 It is not that simple.
 The promises to Israel also allow for foreigners to possess land there with God’s blessing, and Israel is responsible to God for how they treat the aliens among them.
 They were not to mistreat or oppress them.
 How does this apply today?
 That’s the tough question.
 The Palestinian people have a genuine plight, yet there are also militant Palestinian terrorists.
 In addition, the current Israel is a secular state, and not a regathering of redeemed, believing Jews as pictured in the OT.
 Is the current Israel a prelude to end time events?
-Maybe, maybe not.
-[Perhaps a more balanced approach than you’d expect from DTS?]
+Maybe, maybe not. — Perhaps a much more balanced approach than you’d expect from DTS?

 Okay, to finally get to the Left Behind movie.
 DTS recently had this article: